alpha74/Version_Control_with_Git/git_basic.md

 ### STATUS:
 - `git status` : Displays changes made to files in that directory which are/not yet commited.
-- `git status -s` : Displays short online status of each file in staging area.
+- `git status -s` : Displays short oneline status of each file in staging area.

 ### COMMIT :